Coach Matt Pippin

 WHAT IS STEADY STATE CARDIO?

-Everyone knows that cardiovascular training should be one of the main components of a well rounded fitness routine but if you’re only doing hard core spin classes, boot camps, or other forms of high intensity training, you’re leaving a ton of gains on the table by not incorporating what is arguably the most important ingredient in your training - steady state cardio.
+Everyone knows that cardiovascular training should be one of the main components of a well rounded fitness routine but if you’re only doing hardcore spin classes, boot camps, or other forms of high intensity training, you’re leaving a ton of gains on the table by not incorporating what is arguably the most important ingredient in your training - steady state cardio.

 WHY IS STEADY STATE CARDIO IMPORTANT?

-Your heart is a muscle that needs to be trained just like your glutes and biceps and during steady state cardio you’re conditioning it to pump more blood with every beat.
-This means your heart is getting more done with less effort.
+Your heart is a muscle that needs to be trained just like your glutes and biceps, and during steady state cardio you’re conditioning it to pump more blood with every beat.
+This means your heart is getting more done, with less effort.
+When this happens, you're lowering your resting heart rate.

 If your heart only needs 45-50 beats per minute to fuel the body when sitting on the couch resting, then your body is working at a higher level than if it needs 70-90 beat per minute like a typical deconditioned human would be.